-- · In June 1998, the Company expanded into the western United States when it acquired the coal assets of Atlantic Richfield Company.
+- Arch Coal was formed in 1997 as a result of a merger between Arch Mineral Corporation and Ashland Coal, Inc. Upon the closing of the merger, the Company became the leading producer of low-sulfur coal in the eastern United States. - In June 1998, the Company expanded into the western United States when it acquired the coal assets of Atlantic Richfield Company.
 This acquisition included the Black Thunder and Coal Creek mines in the Powder River Basin of Wyoming, the West Elk mine in Colorado and a 65% interest in Canyon Fuel Company, which operated three mines in Utah.
-In October 1998, the Company acquired a leasehold interest in the Thundercloud reserve, a 412-million-ton federal reserve tract adjacent to the Black Thunder mine. - · In July 2004, the Company acquired the remaining 35% interest in Canyon Fuel Company.
+In October 1998, the Company acquired a leasehold interest in the Thundercloud reserve, a 412-million-ton federal reserve tract adjacent to the Black Thunder mine. - In July 2004, the Company acquired the remaining 35% interest in Canyon Fuel Company.
 In August 2004, the Company acquired Triton Coal Company's North Rochelle mine adjacent to the Black Thunder operation.
 In September 2004, the Company acquired a leasehold interest in the Little Thunder reserve, a 719-million-ton federal reserve tract adjacent to the Black Thunder mine. - In December 2005, for strategic reasons related to exiting coal production operations in a particular region, the Company sold Hobet Mining, Inc., Apogee Coal Company, and Catenary Coal Company, and their four associated mining complexes (Hobet 21, Arch of West Virginia, Samples and Campbells Creek), as well as approximately 455 million tons of coal reserves in Central Appalachia to Magnum Coal Company, which was subsequently acquired by Patriot Coal Corporation.
-The sale sharpened the Company's focus on its western mining operation as well as select Central Appalachian mines. - · In October 2009, the Company acquired Rio Tinto's Jacobs Ranch mine complex in the Powder River Basin of Wyoming, which included 345 million tons of low-cost, low-sulfur coal reserves, and integrated it into the Black Thunder mine. - · In June 2011, the Company acquired International Coal Group, Inc., which owned and operated mines primarily in the Appalachian Region of the United States.
+The sale sharpened the Company's focus on its western mining operation as well as select Central Appalachian mines. - In October 2009, the Company acquired Rio Tinto's Jacobs Ranch mine complex in the Powder River Basin of Wyoming, which included 345 million tons of low-cost, low-sulfur coal reserves, and integrated it into the Black Thunder mine. - In June 2011, the Company acquired International Coal Group, Inc., which owned and operated mines primarily in the Appalachian Region of the United States.
 This acquisition significantly expanded the Company's operations and growth opportunities in metallurgical coal markets. - · In August 2013, the Company sold Canyon Fuel Company, LLC, which owned and operated the Company's Utah operations. - In January 2016, Arch Coal and substantially all of its domestic wholly-owned subsidiaries (collectively, the "Debtors") filed voluntary petitions for reorganization under Chapter 11 of Title 11 of the U.S. Code in the United States Bankruptcy Court for the Eastern District of Missouri (the "Court").
 The Debtors' Chapter 11 cases were jointly administered under the caption In re Arch Coal, Inc., et al. Case No. 16-40120 (lead case).
 In September 2016, the Court entered an order confirming the Debtors' Fourth Amended Joint Plan of Reorganization under Chapter 11 of the Bankruptcy Code, dated as of September 11, 2016 (the "Plan").
 In October 2016, Arch Coal emerged from Chapter 11 and the Plan became effective on such date.

 Having emerged from Chapter 11, the Company continues to operate as one of the world's largest coal producers.
-For the year ended December 31, 2018, Arch Coal sold approximately 97 million tons of coal, including approximately 1.1 million tons of coal purchased from third parties.
+For the year ended December 31, 2019, Arch Coal sold approximately 90 million tons of coal, including approximately 0.5 million tons of coal purchased from third parties.
 Arch Coal sells substantially all of its coal to power plants, steel mills, and industrial facilities.
 The locations of the mines and access to export facilities enables Arch Coal to ship coal worldwide.